 4. ROLE SPECIFIC TRAINING: This strand of the scheme provides the graduate(s) with the fundamental knowledge and skills necessary to take up the specified direct entry role upon which the scheme is based.
 The role specific training programmes available with this scheme include but not limited to:

-- Aircraft Maintenance Planning for CAMOs (AMP01)
+- Aircraft Maintenance Planning (AMP)

-- Aircraft Maintenance Planning for MROs (AMP02)
+- Aircraft Maintenance Production Planning & Records Management (AMPPRM)

 - Aircraft Maintenance Programme Dev. & Reliability Monitoring (AMPDRM)

 NOTE: Relevant statutory training requirements are delivered as an integral part of the role specific training.
 For instance, AMO production planning related human factors training is delivered as an integral part of the AMPPRM training programme.